scmmmh/polymatheia/docs/recipes/sru.rst

 ----------------

 Use the class :class:`~polymatheia.data.reader.SRURecordReader` to query an SRU server.
-Provide a parameter ``maximumRecords`` that specifies the desired number of records to return:
+Provide a parameter ``max_records`` that specifies the desired number of records to return:

 .. sourcecode:: python